Mid Michigan Waste Authority – About Us

 MMWA’s intensive school environmental education outreach program, its flagship program, is the 4R Environmental Education Program (4REE).
 From 2001 to 2007, 29 schools participated in 4REE, sharing 4R lessons with 11,854 students and diverting more than 180,480 pounds of paper from the wastestream to the recyclables stream.

-The Environmental Education Presentation Program (E2P2), which offers one-time classroom lessons in environmental stewardship taught by MMWA staff, has provided schools with over 135 lessons have been taught to groups of Pre K- 8 from 2005 to 2007.
+Between 2005-2007, the Environmental Education Presentation Program (E2P2), which offers one-time classroom lessons in environmental stewardship taught by MMWA staff, provided over 135 lessons taught to groups in Pre K through 8th grade.
 The Authority’s Green Goods Kit, available for free loan to educators and other interested groups, stresses the importance of buying products made from recycled content, while the 4R Lending Library features books, videos, lesson plans and curricula from K-12, on topics ranging from recycling to composting to waste reduction, and are available in a variety of formats, including lesson plans, story books, art projects and videos.

 The Authority also received a 2007 Spotlight Recognition for its participation in the Children’s Zoo Arctic Zoo Fest, featuring a Recycled Milk Jug Igloo.